 The Annotated Edition

-A PRAYER by James Russell Lowell
+A Prayer by James Russell Lowell

 A speaker pleads with God to save the life of someone he loves dearly, willing to trade his own life for hers.

-- Themes
+- Death

 §01Quick summary